Warzone2100/warzone2100/doc/js-events.md

 ## eventStructureDemolish(structure[, droid])

 An event that is run every time a structure begins to be demolished.
 This does not trigger again if the structure is partially demolished.

 ## eventStructureReady(structure)

 An event that is run every time a structure is ready to perform some special ability.
 It will only fire once, so if the time is not right, register your own timer to keep checking.

+## eventStructureUpgradeStarted(structure)

+An event that is run every time a structure starts to be upgraded.

 ## eventAttacked(victim, attacker)

 An event that is run when an object belonging to the script's controlling player is attacked.
 The attacker parameter may be either a structure or a droid.

 ## eventResearched(research, structure, player)

 An event that is run whenever a new research is available.
 The structure parameter is set if the research comes from a research lab owned by the current player.
 If an ally does the research, the structure parameter will be set to null.
 The player parameter gives the player it is called for.

 ## eventDestroyed(object)